leggedrobotics/defm/README.md

 **DeFM** (Depth Foundation Model) is a vision backbone trained on **60M depth images** via self-distillation.
 It is engineered for robotic perception, providing metric-aware representations that excel in sim-to-real transfer and cross-sensor generalization.

+TL;DR - A DINO-style encoder, but for depth image inputs.

 ## 🌟 Key Features
 - **Large-Scale Pretraining**: We pretrain on our curated dataset of 60 M depth images using self-distillation.
 - **Semantic Awareness**: DeFM learns not only robust geometric priors but also semantically rich features from just depth images.